diversen/lovecraft-complete-cthulhu-mythos/README.md

 # H.P.
-Lovecrafts Complete Cthulhu Mythos
+Lovecraft: The Complete Cthulhu Mythos

 This is a compilation of H.P.
 Lovecrafts Cthulhu Mythos.